ahartwel/What-Does-The-New-York-Times-Think-Of-/readme.md

 ##### Future Considerations:
 - Right now the app only runs analysis on the headlines and abstracts, it would be good to be able to get the full articles to analyze.
 - An explanation of what "(Per)"/"(Des)" annotations are at the end of tags, maybe replacing them with the full words "(Person)"
+- Better error handling.
+Some topics don't return any articles/the nytimes api errors out more ferquently than I would have thought.
+Right now if an error happens during sentiment analysis because of no articles, it is ignored.
 #### Architectural Decisions:
 - The app is built using a variant of MVVM
     - Even though the topic finder and sentiment analysis results screen are part of the same view controller both sections have their own view models as the functionality is very much seperate